pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 ```

 :::note
-In case you want to store a bigger amount of binary data, consider to use property attachments instead since they do have a chunked storage handling concept to store a huge amount of binary data very effectively.
+In case you want to store a bigger amount of binary data, consider using property attachments instead, since they do have a chunked storage handling concept to store a huge amount of binary data very effectively.
 :::

 ## How to use the Property Store?

 Typically the property store is managed using one of the [`property.*`](../api/commands#property) commands.
 This is handy, if you want to manage the property store programmatically.

-To get an overview of all available commands to manage the property store in your terminal, you could type in this command using the PIPEFORCE CLI:
+To get an overview of all available commands to manage the property store in your terminal, you could type this command using the PIPEFORCE CLI:

 ```bash
 pi commands property.